NEUROIMAGING / MAGNETIC RESONANCE IMAGING

 - contrast agents can be divided into paramagnetic and super-paramagnetic agents

-- paramagnetic substances amplify the magnetic field, which causes a shortening of the relaxation time.
-They have a wide range of applications and are often used in CNS examinations because they can penetrate damaged HEB – Magnevist (gadopentetate), Omniscan (gadodiamide), Dotarem (Gd-DOTA, gadoteric acid)
+- paramagnetic substances amplify the magnetic field, resulting in a shortening of the relaxation time.
+They have a wide range of applications and are often used in CNS examinations because of their ability to penetrate damaged BBB – Magnevist (gadopentetate), Omniscan (gadodiamide), Dotarem (Gd-DOTA, gadoteric acid)

-- super-paramagnetic agents are solid substances that are introduced into the body as suspensions and are highly effective
+- super-paramagnetic agents are solid substances that are introduced into the body as suspensions and are very effective in shortening the relaxation times of protons

 MRI angiography (MRA)